Recommended Forex Brokers - the best Forex brokers of 2022

 There are many different types of Forex brokers...
 These include market makers, brokers with dealing desks, brokers without dealing desks, STP brokers and ECN brokers.

 There is no need to go into great detail about each of these types of brokers.
-All you need to know is that market makers and dealing desks may not provide you with the best trading experience - you need to trade with a broker that has no dealing desk and works through a STP or ECN model.
+All you need to know is that dealing desk brokers may not provide you with the best trading experience - you need to trade with a broker that has no dealing desk and ideally works through a STP or ECN model.

 If you are planning to take trading seriously and invest your own capital, then please follow my advice.